marathomas/tutorial_repo/README.md

     | call_1.wav | alarm   |  ...   |  ....
     | call_2.wav | contact |  ...   |  ....
     | ...        |  ...    |  ...   |  ....

+If you don't provide an info_file.csv, a default one will be generated, containing ALL files that are found in /audio and with all vocalizations labelled as "unknown".

 ## 3. Where to start